 As you go about rebuilding from the devastating loss of a natural disaster, remember to strive to be sustainable as you go along.
 It’s difficult to maintain perspective in challenging moments, but the truth is that being sensitive to climate change and avoiding unnecessary solutions that harm the environment can not only provide peace of mind for yourself, it can also actively help prevent future crises from happening.
 Take the California wildfire issue, for example.

-One of the clearest — and one of the only long-term — solutions to the problem of widespread forest fires is addressing climate change via solar electricity usage and less pollution in order prevent the destructive events from happening so often.
+One of the clearest — and one of the only long-term — solutions to the problem of widespread forest fires is addressing climate change via solar electricity usage and less pollution to prevent the destructive events from happening so often.
 Regardless of the specific scenario, though, doing your homework and being thoughtful as you go about the recovery and rebuilding process is a worthy cause and one well worth the effort.